Uganda

 |

-When using compost in the garden, it helps to increase carbon in soil, which reduce emissions on a small scale.
+When using compost in the garden, it helps to increase carbon in soil, which reduces emissions on a small scale.
+Pollution from use of inorganic fertilizers is limited.

 |